zeminlu/big-data-systems-eci2017/README.md

-# big-data-systems-eci2017
-Big Data Systems ECI 2017 Course exam resolution
+# Big Data Systems - ECI 2017 - Exam Resolution

 In this repository, you can find the excercises resolutions.
-Three different problems were approached, each one with a different tool, in order to implement and test the exam resolution.
+Three different problems were approached with tools explained during the course, in order to implement and test the exam resolution.

 passengersCount: A DataSet from the Buenos Aires Government regarding the amount of passengers for each subway line and station that paid for a ride, in time slots of 15 minutes, during the first half of 2017.
-Using hadoop, a map reduce approach processes the data (imported to HDFS) and outputs how many passengers used each subway line.
+Using both Hadoop and Spark (independant solutions), a map reduce approach processes the data (imported to HDFS) and outputs how many passengers used each subway line.

 trafficFlow: A DataSet from the Buenos Aires Government regarding the amount of vehicles that paid highway tolls during 2015.
-Using spark, a map reduce approach processes the data (imported to HDFS) and outputs how many vehicles passed through each toll station.
+Using both Hadoop and Spark (independant solutions), a map reduce approach processes the data (imported to HDFS) and outputs how many vehicles passed through each toll station.

 namesHistory: A DataSet from the Buenos Aires Government regarding the registered peoples names, by year, since 1922.
 Using Pig, a map reduce approach processes the data (imported to HBASE) and outputs how many times each name was registered since 1922.